moment/moment/CONTRIBUTING.md

 If you are submitting a bug, please create a [jsfiddle](http://jsfiddle.net/) demonstrating the issue.

-Read before submitting Pull Requests
+Read before submitting Pull Requests (If you are familiar with the rules, you can skip this)
 ====================================

  * **Pull requests to the `master` branch will be closed.** Please submit all pull requests to the `develop` branch.